Aims of the leaflet

 become depressed again.
 These can include finding someone you can

-talk to, taking regular exercise, drinking less alcohol, eating
+talk to, keeping physically active, drinking less alcohol, eating

 well, using self-help techniques to help you relax and finding ways

 to solve the problems that have brought the depression on.
 For some

 tips on self-help, see our leaflet on depression.